intentor/adic/README.md

 * `beforeResolve`: occurs before a type is resolved.
 * `afterResolve`: occurs after a type is resolved.
 * `bindingEvaluation`: occurs when a binding is available for resolution.
+* `bindingResolution`: occures when a binding is resolved to an instance.
 * `beforeInject`: occurs before an instance receives injection.
 * `afterInject`: occurs after an instance receives injection.